olof-nord/olof-nord.github.io/content/posts/pine-phone.md

 I unpack, turn the device on and is welcomed by a demo screen, used for testing the touchscreen.
 The phone as it arrives, has as much functionality as when you buy a new SSD or a CPU.
 It comes without an OS pre-installed.
 Why am I surprised?
-After all Pine64 did warn me both once and twice, this is not ready for end-users.
+After all Pine64 did warn me both during the purchase process and in the [welcome letter](https://forum.pine64.org/showthread.php?tid=8591), this is not ready for end-users.

 #### Ubuntu Touch (UBPorts)